 The use of cryptographically sound key derivation functions, that have been well-designed and audited over many years, gives the user of this type of technology the confidence that the pre-shared symmetric key cannot be discovered even if the resultant session keys are compromised.

 As long as we use control mechanisms to ensure that the derived session key(s) time out, we have a fit for purpose solution that will allow early adopters sound sleep and enjoyable vacations in the future!

 One of the features built into Irdeto’s Cloakware Transcoding technology is the ability to create diverse build instances thereby increasing the time it takes for an attacker to reverse engineer our solutions.
 This allows users of our technology improved defenses in our turbulent world of constant upgrades and adaptation to ongoing security threats.
-The coupling of Whitebox Cryptography, Obfuscation and build diversity by Cloakware is a powerful ally in Cybersecurity.
+The coupling of Whitebox Cryptography, and Software Protection with build diversity by Cloakware is a powerful ally in Cybersecurity.